You’re welcome at either of our two church services each Sunday:

 People of all ages enjoy this time of worship, reflection and learning more about God.
-Children from birth through to Grade Seven are welcome to join in activities specifically organised for their age group at either Nursery, Junior Kids Church and Kids Church during the sermon time.
+Children from birth through to grade 7 are welcome to join in children’s activities specifically organised for their age group: Nursery, Junior Kids Church and Kids Church.
 After the service, enjoy a chat over a cuppa during morning tea.

-If you miss a service, or would like to hear a sermon again, they are available online or from the data projectionist at the audio-visual desk at the back of the church immediately after the service.
+If you miss a service, or would like to hear a sermon again, they are available in the sermon archive and on our podcast.
+If you would like a copy on CD, please talk to the data projectionist at the audio-visual desk at the back of the church immediately after the service.